 Consistent formatting improves readability and makes it easier to understand the data presented.

 Formatting can sometimes convey important information, such as highlighting key values or indicating data types.
 Losing formatting can lead to misinterpretations.
-(See Also: How To Make A Calender On Google Sheets)
+(See Also: How To Copy Data In Google Sheets)

 How To Paste On Google Sheets Without Losing Formatting